-DLG's five-year average ROC (calculated on a Moody's basis) for the period 2017-2021 was strong at 11%.
-This, together with a sharpe ratio of ROC of 613% showcased the group's consistently strong performance, supported by conservative underwriting and low investment risk.
-During this period, the group also consistently met or exceeded its internal target of 93%-95% combined ratio and return on tangible equity (ROTE) of at least 15%.
+Profitability: Historically strong profitability disrupted in 2022.
+We expect weak results until earned margins converge with written margins DLG's five-year average ROC (calculated on a Moody's basis) for the period 2018-2022 was strong albeit reduced to 8.3% (2017-2021 average: 11.2%).
+This, together with a sharpe ratio of ROC of 141.2% in 2022 (2021: 613.3%), showcases the impact of recent volatily on the group's historically strong performance which was supported by conservative underwriting and low investment risk.
+Prior to

+2022, the group consistently met or exceeded its internal combined ratio target of 93%-95% and return on tangible equity (RoTE) of at least 15%.